hucklesberries/PumpHouseBoss/CONTRIBUTING.md

 ## Quick Start
 1. Open VS Code in this workspace
-2. Configure your device: `make configure`
+2. Configure your device:
+   - create or edit configuration in .//config
+   - create your own secrets.yaml file from template
 3. Build firmware: `make build`
 4. Upload to device: `make upload`
 5. Stream logs: `make logs`